PsyberAttack/COVID-Data/UK/MSOAs/README.md

 ### Case Data

 The UK Government now provides Case data by MSOA and Week number on their new dashboard, from the 'Weekly cases by local area in England' map.
 This dataset has been joined to the ONS Deaths data by merging them on the MSOA19CD codes in each dataset: https://coronavirus-staging.data.gov.uk/cases

-### Files:

-The data is provided in both timeseries and total form.

-**England-MSOA-Cases-Deaths.csv** contains the latest total cases and deaths data.

-**England-MSOA-Cases-Deaths_TIME.csv** contains a timeseries of deaths by month and case by week.

-### Data Sources:

-**UK Government Coronavirus Dashboard:** https://coronavirus-staging.data.gov.uk/cases

-**ONS COVID Deaths by MSOA Map:** https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/causesofdeath/articles/deathsinvolvingcovid19interactivemap/2020-06-12

-_The dataset will be updated daily by an automated process, (exact update time to be confirmed)_